Last Updated on April 12, 2022 by Rei Garnet

 4. Clean their cage.

-Rabbits that are 1.1-3.5 pounds, would produce <133 grams of manure per day.
-For medium breed or 6-10 pound rabbit, they would produce 220-450 grams of manure per day.
-While large-breed or 9-12 pound rabbits could produce >1000 grams of poop pellets per day.
+Rabbits that are 1.1–3.5 pounds would produce < 133 grams of manure per day.
+For medium breed or 6–10 pound rabbits, they would produce 220–450 grams of manure per day.
+While large-breed or 9–12 pound rabbits could produce > 1000 grams of poop pellets per day.

 5. Make sure they’re safe.

-You should also remove any health risk a rabbit might reach and eat while you’re gone.
-Give specific instructions to your pet sitter on what are the possible dangers your rabbit might do.
+You should also remove any health risks a rabbit might reach and eat while you’re gone.
+Give specific instructions to your pet sitter on what the possible dangers are that your rabbit might do.

-Never leave your rabbit alone for more than 24 hours especially if they don’t have another rabbit as a companion.
+Never leave your rabbit alone for more than 24 hours, especially if you don’t have another rabbit as a companion.

 Depressed rabbits could develop symptoms like decreased appetite.
 Which in turn could lead to digestive distress because rabbits need to constantly eat to induce movement in their gut.